Dazomet

 Dazomet is a common soil fumigant that acts as a herbicide, fungicide, slimicide, and nematicide.

 Applications

 Dazomet is a chemical used to kill pests that inhibit plant growth through gaseous degradation.
 Dazomet is used as a soil sterilant on a variety of sites such as golf courses, nurseries, turf sites, and potting soils.
 Dazomet is used for soil sterilization as an alternative to methyl bromide.
 Although less effective it is still used to kill pests because of its comparatively lower toxicity.
 Dazomet is applied to wet soil, which causes dazomet itself to decompose into a gaseous form, which is what actively controls pests.
 The decomposition of dazomet releases methyl isothiocyanate (MITC) a gas toxic to pests that would prevent or kill plant growth.
+Dazomet and other methyl isothiocyanate generators are in IRAC group 8F.
 Dazomet has also been proven to be effective in the prevention of Phellinus noxius, or brown root rot disease.

 Synthesis

 Dazomet is synthesized from carbon disulfide (CS2) and diluted methylamine (CH3NH2).
 After stirring for 1-2 hours, an oily substance is formed, which is the intermediate methyldithiocarbamic acid (HS2CNHCH3).
 Then, formaldehyde (CH2O) is added to the intermediate to form and precipitate out the dazomet.